Configuring sideEffects for Optimal Tree-Shaking

 The Static Analysis Contract: AST Traversal and Purity Inference

-Implementation Protocol:
+Implementation protocol

 1. Audit module exports for top-level function calls, DOM manipulations, or polyfill registrations.

-2. Set "sideEffects": false at the package.json root for pure utility libraries.
+2. Set "sideEffects": false for pure utility libraries.

 {